Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 When other opportunities arise to make gambling safer in the months ahead, we intend to seize them.

-Over recent months, we have been carefully considering the recommendations of the recent Parliamentary reports and many of those recommendations can be taken forward using our existing powers.
+Over recent months, we have been carefully considering the recommendation of the recent Parliamentary reports and many of those recommendations can be taken forward using our existing powers.

 We have also restructured ourselves to ensure we are fit to rise to the challenges ahead and we are working closely with DCMS to develop proposals which ensure we have the resources we need to meet those challenges.